jfields4733/Jordan/-3AndNand/README.md

 *At what level of verilog code abstraction is the **assign** command?*

+This is at the gate and switch level.
+It is performed in gate level verification.

 *Does order of the verilog commands (sequence of commands) change anything?*

+The order of the commands does not change anything.

 *What are a1,b1,n1,n2 associated with the gate names called in Verilog?*

+a1 is associated with a1_i

+n1 is associated with n1_i

+n2 is associated with n2_i and n2_i_0

+b1 is associated with the tri state buffer.

 *In the language C, the names between () look like variables passing data to some kind of function, object or subroutine.
 What do the represent in verilog?*

+They represent the inputs to a gate.

 *At what step (RTL, Synthesis, Implementation, BitFile) did Vivado figure out that most of the LED's were doing the same thing?*

+The implementation stage.

 *Implement each and gate one at a time.
 List any differences between them at the RTL or Synthesis states here.
 Take screen shots if you want or describe them verbally.*